-- When a new upstream interface (that is, uplink port) starts up, the switch sends unsolicited reports for all currently learned multicast channels out through the new upstream interface. - This command only applies when ipv6 mld snooping proxy-reporting is enabled.
+- When a new upstream interface (that is, uplink port) starts up, the switch sends unsolicited reports for all currently learned multicast channels out through the new upstream interface. - This command only applies when proxy reporting is enabled (see page 661).

 '''

-Console(config) #ipv6 mld snooping unsolicited-report-interval 5
+Console(config)#ipv6 mld snooping unsolicited-report-interval 5

 Console(config)#

 '''